fabarea/vidi/README.rst

 	$fieldService = \TYPO3\CMS\Media\Tca\TcaServiceFactory::getService($tableName, $serviceType);

 	// Get all fields data type 'tx_domain_model_foo';
-	// For more examples, refer to internal methods of the class.
+	// For more examples, refer to internal methods of the service.
 	$fieldService->getFields();

 Instantiate a TCA service related to **table**::